-We estimate that we will receive net proceeds from the sale of shares of common stock that we are selling in this offering of approximately \$\\$ million at an assumed initial public offering price of \$\\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise in full their over-allotment option to purchase additional shares, we estimate that our net proceeds will be approximately \$\\$ million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the sale of 5,833,334 units that we are selling in this offering of approximately \$29.8 million at an assumed initial public offering price of \$6.00 per unit, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their over-allotment option to purchase 875,000 additional units, we estimate that our net proceeds will be approximately \$34.6 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Such amounts do not include \$5.0 million in proceeds from the concurrent private placement.
+Because we have not entered into any definitive agreements with Sabby related to the concurrent private placement, there can be no guarantee that the concurrent private placement will take place or that the terms of the concurrent private placement will be consistent with those assumed in this prospectus.
+For more information, please see "Certain Relationships and Related Party Transactions- Concurrent Private Placement."
+The private placement with Sabby is contingent upon, and will occur concurrently with, the closing of this offering, if at all.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares we are offering.
-Similarly, an increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We do not expect that a change in the initial price to the public or the number of shares by these amounts would have a material effect on our uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.00 per unit would increase (decrease) the net proceeds to us from this offering by approximately \$5.4 million, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of units we are offering.
+Similarly, an increase (decrease) of 1,000,000 units in the number of units offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$5.6 million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We do not expect that a change in the initial price to the public or the number of units by these amounts would have a material effect on our uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.